-- On March 23, 2021, we closed our private placement to seven institutional investors of 4,650,000 shares of common stock at a price of \$6.00 per share for aggregate net proceeds of approximately \$24.5 million - On December 8, 2020, we borrowed \$1 million from Gregg Williams, Chairman of the Board of Directors of the Company and \$1.2 million from two unaffiliated shareholders - On May 5, 2020, we closed our underwritten public offering of 7,500,000 shares of common stock at an offering price of \$1.00 per share for aggregate net proceeds of approximately \$6.7 million
+- On June 25, 2021, we closed an underwritten public offering of 11,500,000 shares of common stock at a price of \$5.00 per share for aggregate net proceeds of \$53.3 million - On March 23, 2021, we closed our private placement to seven institutional investors of 4,650,000 shares of common stock at a price of \$6.00 per share for aggregate net proceeds of approximately \$24.5 million - On December 8, 2020, we borrowed \$1 million from Gregg Williams, Chairman of the Board of Directors of the Company and \$1.2 million from two unaffiliated shareholders.
+These loans and accrued interest were repaid in the second quarter of 2021 - On May 5, 2020, we closed our underwritten public offering of 7,500,000 shares of common stock at an offering price of \$1.00 per share for aggregate net proceeds of approximately \$6.7 million

 We were awarded a \$1.6 million grant (with the intent to fund \$6.4 million over five years subject to annual review and approval) from the National Institutes of Health (NIH) to fund the "Early Feasibility Clinical Trial of a Visual Cortical Prosthesis" that commenced in January 2018.
-Our second year grant of \$1.4 million was approved on April 6, 2021.
-As of March 31, 2021 we recorded \$0.5 million of deferred grant costs receivable, included in prepaid expenses and other current assets.
+Our second year grant of \$1.4 million was approved on April 6, 2021 and our third year grant of \$1.4 million was approved on May 12, 2021.
+As of June 30, 2021 we recorded \$0.3 million of deferred grant costs receivable, included in prepaid expenses and other current assets.

 Our financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+We estimate that currently available cash will provide sufficient funds to enable the Company to meet its planned obligations for at least eighteen months.
 Our ability to continue as a going concern is dependent on our ability to develop profitable operations through implementation of our business initiatives and/or raise additional capital, however, there can be no assurances that we will be able to do so.

-We have been notified by the Nasdaq stock market regarding our non-compliance with one of the continued listing requirements of the Nasdaq Capital Market and as a result we could be subject to delisting if we do not regain compliance within the compliance period (or the compliance period as may be extended).
-We believe that our planned shareholders' meeting on May 28, 2021 satisfies this listing requirement.
+We were notified by the Nasdaq stock market regarding our non-compliance with one of the continued listing requirements of the Nasdaq Capital Market.
+We have subsequently satisfied the Nasdaq compliance listing requirement.